demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-ip-list-metadata-update
 ***
 Update an existing IP address metadata.
-Classification can only be External or Unsafe or classification or InternalVpc or InternalDc or NoClassification.
+Classification can only be External, Unsafe, Dmz, InternalVpc, InternalDc, or NoClassification.

 #### Base Command